dginst/dginst-old.github.io/vision.md

 # 4. Financial Services for Crypto-assets

-Even if interested only in genuine technologic applications of blockchain, the most promising field is the development of tools and practices for financial services involving crypto-assets, primarily custody for institutionals and high net worth individuals.
+Even if one is only interested in genuine technologic applications of blockchain, the most promising field is the development of tools and practices for financial services involving crypto-assets, primarily custody for institutionals and high net worth individuals.